 Father of Value Investing - Biography of Benjamin Graham

 Benjamin Graham, originally named Benjamin Grossbaum, was born on May 9, 1894, in London, England.
-His parents were of Jewish descent.
-When Graham was only one year old, his family immigrated to New York City in pursuit of better opportunities.
-In a bid to assimilate into American society and avoid the prevailing anti-Semitic and anti-German sentiments, the family changed their surname from Grossbaum to Graham.
+At the age of one, his family immigrated to New York City in pursuit of better opportunities.
+To assimilate into American society and avoid prevailing anti-Semitic and anti-German sentiments, the family changed their surname from Grossbaum to Graham.
+Graham's early life was marked by financial hardship, especially after his father's death when he was nine, leaving the family in challenging circumstances.
+Despite these challenges, Graham excelled academically and graduated from Columbia University at the age of 20, ranking second in his class.

 Graham's investment philosophy, famously known as "value investing," was grounded in rigorous analysis and a steadfast commitment to long-term thinking.
-Alongside David Dodd, he authored the seminal work "Security Analysis" in 1934, which laid the foundation for his investment approach.
+Alongside David Dodd, he co-authored the seminal work "Security Analysis" in 1934, which laid the foundation for his investment approach.
 Graham advocated for investing in undervalued stocks with a margin of safety, viewing stocks as ownership stakes in businesses rather than mere instruments of speculation.
+He distinguished between defensive and enterprising investors, recommending that defensive investors focus on minimizing risk and effort, while enterprising investors seek exceptional opportunities through original analysis.

 Benjamin Graham's legacy transcends his own lifetime.
 His teachings continue to exert a profound influence on investors worldwide, with his books "Security Analysis" and "The Intelligent Investor" serving as indispensable guides for aspiring investors.
 Graham's emphasis on rational analysis, disciplined investing, and a long-term perspective continues to shape investment practices, ensuring that his legacy endures as a beacon of wisdom for generations to come.